 The final spot is also near the front of the choir, but this time it’s in between all four sections instead of being a part of one.
 This position is often called the center area, and it is where some of the best singers in a choir typically stand because they are able to interact more with all sections of the choir.

-If using amplification, you will also have to consider choir mic placement and which condenser mics to use.
-Find out more over at this post.
+If using amplification, you will also have to consider mic placement and which best mics to use for a choir.

 Church choir or worship band

-It depends on how many singers you have and what’s happening in the music that they’re singing.
-If you need all of your people to sing one part, then typically there will be a large block of them clustered together in the middle of the choir/band larger than any other section, maybe in a circular formation.
+It depends on how many singers you have and what’s happening in the type of choral music that they’re singing.
+If you need all of your people to sing one part, then typically there will be a large block of them clustered together in the middle of the choir/band larger than any other section, maybe in a circular arrangement.
 This is where most of the choir/band members will be, with the exception of some soloists and any accompaniment musicians.

 Small community choir